Benefits of PVC Wainscoting & How to Install

 Step 2: Using a stud finder, locate and mark each stud location along the line and then using a level, draw a vertical line down to the floor to mark each stud location.

-Step 5: Cut the first panel to the appropriate length.
+Step 6: Cut the first panel to the appropriate length.
+If the desired wainscoting height is not an even multiple of 16”, it’s recommended to rip the Wall&CeilingBoard panel closest to the floor to achieve the desired height.
+Refer to the Ripping Panels section for detailed instructions.
 Starting from the bottom, position the panel with the screw flange pointing away from the floor.
-Use a level to ensure the panel is properly aligned.
-Leave a 1/8" gap between the tongue side of the panel and the adjoining trim.
-Fasten the panel at each stud location with the recommended screws.
+Use a level to ensure the panel is properly alignedand fasten the panel at each stud location with the recommended screws.

-Step 8: With the first row of panels installed, continue with the next row above it.
+Step 9: With the first row of panels installed, continue with the next row above it.
 Insert the tongue of the second panel into the groove of the first panel.
 Press the panels firmly together to ensure a proper connection.
 Once they are securely interconnected, fasten the new panel.

 Installing On Bare Studs

-Step 3: Cut the first panel to the appropriate length.
+Step 4: Cut the first panel to the appropriate length.
+If the desired wainscoting height is not an even multiple of 16”, it’s recommended to rip the Wall&CeilingBoard panel closest to the floor to achieve the desired height.
+Refer to the Ripping Panels section for detailed instructions.
 Starting from the bottom, position the panel with the screw flange pointing away from the floor.
-Use a level to ensure the panel is properly aligned.
-Leave a 1/8" gap between the tongue side of the panel and the adjoining trim.
-Fasten the panel at each stud location with the recommended screws.
+Use a level to ensure the panel is properly alignedand fasten the panel at each stud location with the recommended screws.

-Step 6: With the first row of panels installed, continue with the next row above it.
+Step 7: With the first row of panels installed, continue with the next row above it.
 Insert the tongue of the second panel into the groove of the first panel.
 Press the panels firmly together to ensure a proper connection.
 Once they are securely interconnected, fasten the new panel.

 PVC wainscoting is a versatile and practical choice for any homeowner looking to enhance their interior design.
 With its durability, low maintenance, and variety of styles, it’s an excellent investment for high-moisture areas like bathrooms, kitchens, and basements.
 Consider PVC wainscoting for your next home improvement project and enjoy a beautiful, hassle-free upgrade to your living space.